Categories: Hotel Reviews

 Overall Thoughts

-This is a wonderful restoration project to take you back to the glamour of the golden age of travel.
-If you find yourself passing through JFK, I highly recommend a visit to experience the charm of this bygone era.
+This restoration project beautifully captures the glamour of the golden age of travel.
+If you’re passing through JFK, it’s well worth a visit to experience its meticulously recreated retro ambiance.

 Recent Posts